 The Middlebury Institute's Cost of Attendance (COA) consists of tuition plus a standard budget created by the Office of Student Financial Services.
 You should prepare your own estimated budget for the period of time for which financial aid is requested.
 Expenses will vary with the circumstances surrounding your individual needs.
-The student budget is our estimate of what is needed for a single student to live modestly, but adequately, for one academic year.
+The student budget is our estimate of what is needed for a single student to live modestly, but adequately, for one academic year with a roommate.
 Our budget does not take into consideration all of the situations in which you might find yourself, and it cannot include prior consumer debt that you may have (i.e. credit card debt and/or car payments), or the living expenses for a spouse and/or dependents.
 Our budget presumes mature consumer choices on your part.
 Sharing an apartment with other students or walking or biking to school are ways to cut expenses and therefore reduce your overall debt.
-The budget is reviewed annually to reflect changes in education-related costs in this area.
+The budget is reviewed annually to reflect changes in housing-related costs in this area.
+Additionally, we survey our students every other year to determine what their expenses are to live on the Monterey Peninsula.